SESAME-Synchrotron/HESEBScanTool/docs/source/runScan.rst

 As shown in the figure.10, the main information about the monitoring section are:

-   * Start time: experiment staring time.
+   * Start time: experiment starting time.
    * Elapsed time: elapsed time for each sample.
    * Sample # out of #: experiment samples.
    * Scans # out of #: experiment scans.